zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 ### France and the Philosophes

-_"My works are the issue of pure and simple experience, who is the one true mistress"_ Leonardo da Vinci
+_"My works are the issue of pure and simple experience, who is the one true mistress."_
+Leonardo da Vinci

 Similar thoughts can be found in Voltaire: the light of experience casts sufficient illumination for us to understand to the nature of our difficulties, and guide us out of the labyrinth.